 Londoners don’t move: they “move house.”
-My oversize Texas kitchen with travertine floors and high sunny windows over a black granite island was traded for our new Bayswater "one-butt" kitchen, I could reach everything with barely a step.
+My oversize Texas kitchen with high sunny windows over a black granite island was traded for our new Bayswater "one-butt" kitchen, I could reach everything with barely a step.
 Mike has a new job with the Office of Naval Research outside the USA.

 Another notable park marker is a modern red and yellow gate, commissioned by public offerings, to honor Queen Mum’s ninetieth birthday.
-The red lion and yellow unicorn are cheery and festive like a child’s drawing, surrounded by light and swirly silver scrolls and flowers.
+Red lion and yellow unicorn are cheery and festive like a child’s drawing, surrounded by light and swirly silver scrolls and flowers.
 It’s quite a change from the heavy black iron gates so ubiquitous.
 The lion symbolizes England, the unicorn, Scotland.
 A red dragon is Wales, and the harp, Ireland.
 The Tudor red rose, thistle, leek, and shamrock also symbolize those countries, respectively.

-I’ll untangle and iron wrinkled bedskirts with our donated iron from Mary Jo, my sister who just left London after five years in fashionable Sloane Square.In an incredably luck star alignment, we came to town to inherit all her appliances as she returns to Texas!
+I’ll untangle and iron wrinkled bedskirts with our donated iron from Mary Jo, my sister who just left London after five years in fashionable Sloane Square.In an incredably lucky star alignment, we came to town to inherit all her appliances as she returns to Texas!
 Next we’ll arrange for an online connection, a newspaper, cable TV, and greet the glazier who’ll finish repairing the crack in our front window.
 Its double glazing provides important armor (armour?) against British weather.
 The kitchen window is single pane, and the draft – draught -- is evident!
 Kitchen windows are required to have a circular hole and fan to vent gasses, lest we asphyxiate ourselves.

-We’ve had wonderful phone calls from our kids: Pat is off to Seattle with the band, awaiting their new CD release.
+We’ve had wonderful phone calls from our kids: Pat is off to Seattle with the band, awaiting a new CD release.
 Ellen related a granddaughter tale: Katie said a bat flew in and wet her bed!
 Ellen’s baby boy in utero is doing well.
 We commiserate about the lack of a nearby Home Depot!
 Ted chatted about the Center for Disease Control.
-We hope Mike calls too from New Jersey.
+We hope Mike calls from New Jersey.

 We entertained our first guests!
-Our American next-door neighbors Bob and Beth came by for a drink with their smiling baby, Sam—still unable to crawl.
+Our American next-door neighbors Bob and Beth came for a drink with their smiling baby, Sam—still unable to crawl.
 Beth had brought us fragrant stargazer lilies when we moved in, and milk.
 She moved from Sweden.
 We did our first laundry in the kitchen washer, then walked to Edgware Road and Argos, a catalogue store, to buy a wheeled chair for my computer desk.
 Mike tried carrying the big box, but we ended up hailing a “black cab”—which was red, but they’re all called black.
 Many are multicolored, with ads painted on the sides.

 We went to a patisserie to sample croissants— testing the three shops available in our Connaught area—and stopped at the Duke of Kendal pub again.
 Over wine, the bartender told us where to find the closest post box.
 Mail can only be dropped off at the red Royal Mail boxes or at the Post Office, never left at the door.
 There are two morning deliveries daily, six days a week, and about 5 pickups daily from each post box.
 Mail dropped in the box today is usually at its local destination in a day.
 We hung more pictures, worked on the tiny upstairs studio, and the house is now user-friendly.